 Note: This section is primarily concerned with using IPCS in the full-screen mode known as the IPCS dialog.
-For information on using IPCS in line mode or batch mode see Chapter 7, "Using IPCS in Line Mode" and Chapter 8, "Using IPCS in Batch Mode."
+For information on using IPCS in line mode or batch mode see Chapter 7, "Using IPCS in Line Mode," on page 101 and Chapter 8, "Using IPCS in Batch Mode," on page 105.